You Already Know Your Triggers. Here Is What You Do Not Know Yet.

 The Progress Pattern

-Over the course of effective treatment, the same trigger category produces lower intensity responses and shorter recovery times.
-This is the data that shows you treatment is working even when it does not feel like it is.
-A trigger that produced a 7 six months ago producing a 4 today is measurable progress.
-Without the log, that change is invisible because you are only comparing how you feel today to how you feel in general, not to a specific documented baseline.
+Over the course of effective treatment, the same trigger category produces lower-intensity responses and shorter recovery times.
+A trigger that scored a 7 six months ago and scores a 4 today is measurable progress.
+Without the log, that change stays invisible, because you are comparing today to a general sense of how you feel, not to a documented baseline.

 What to Do With Your Pattern Data